 But here’s the thing about “identity politics” – while sometimes important to address the problems of those who have been treated unfairly by a purportedly “neutral” system, it is also true that identity politics can harm individuals (including, especially, the very individuals who make up the “identity” group) and the larger society, often exactly in the ways that dominant segments cynically complain about.
 I submit it is possible to make the argument in good faith, without the cynical ulterior motive, and without dismissing the aspects of identity politics that are legitimate.

 The best identity politics are liberation movements.
-The shining of a light on segments in society whose lives, safety, and freedom are threatened by the state without impunity or threatened by other citizens without recourse to justice because of unequal enforcement of laws.
+The shining of a light on segments in society whose lives, safety, and freedom are threatened by the state with impunity or threatened by other citizens without recourse to justice because of unequal enforcement of laws.
 Such movements are more than political, they are social.
 While using politics for legal freedom and equality, they begin social conversation and invite fellow citizens to recognize their experience.

-But identity politics very often get coopted by institutional interests –government and corporate — and serves to accrue more and more power in such institutions, nominally in the name of “protecting” or “advocating” for the members of the disadvantaged identity group.
+But identity politics very often gets coopted by institutional interests –government and corporate — and serves to accrue more and more power in such institutions, nominally in the name of “protecting” or “advocating” for the members of the disadvantaged identity group.
 When this happens, it almost always short-circuits individual needs, values, and aspirations, by using their group identity as a stand-in and allowing purported “leaders” to speak for them.
 To me this defeats the whole purpose of representation.
 Ultimately, each person choosing a representative must get to decide who best represents them and based on what criteria.

 When Joe Biden claims that if you don’t vote for him “you ain’t black” it is, in addition to being deeply insulting, simply wrong.
 He does not get to decide whether an individual thinks he represents their interests or the interests of their race or even whether that person counts their own racial identity as a factor in choosing whom to vote for.

-What’s worse, identity politics have not only become generally accepted in our political culture, but it is now insinuating itself in every aspect of politics – increasingly, every aspect of life.
+What’s worse, identity politics has not only become generally accepted in our political culture, but it is now insinuating itself in every aspect of politics – and, increasingly, in every aspect of life.
 It is now trendy to read “white supremacy” or “misogyny” or “homophobia” or “transphobia” into anything one dislikes or finds difficult.
 Capitalism has been accused of being all those things.
 Math, science, rational thought… these things are now routinely labeled as bigoted and indicative of some kind of “supremacist” tendency.
 People making such pronouncements are not social media riffraff.
 They are “thought leaders” who write columns in prestigious publications and occupy endowed chairs in elite universities.

 How did we get here?
 I think, in part, it’s been building for a while.
-In the last two decades, American politics has become increasingly polarized, so much so, that the “left” and the “right” have essentially become the caricatures of themselves that the other has always painted.
+In the last two decades, American politics has become increasingly polarized.
+So much so, that the “left” and the “right” have essentially become the caricatures of themselves that the other has always painted.
 And Trump’s persona has been like gasoline on that simmering fire.
 For their part, Democrats have developed a habit of reflexive of anti-Trump response – even when he says or does something they would normally approve of.
 The late Charles Krauthammer coined a term for this habit: Trump Derangement Syndrome (“TDS”).

 I am one of those voters for whom any Democrat would have been preferable to Donald Trump, once upon a time.
-It’s astonishing that they have managed to lose their mind to such a degree that I now think their man would be absolutely no better.
+It’s astonishing that they have managed to lose their collective mind to such a degree that I now think their man would be absolutely no better.

 Maybe this is what happens in an entrenched duopoly.
 They take the voters completely for granted.
 Worse, they blame the voter for their party’s failures.
 And they take easy refuge in shortcuts, like promising to “represent” our group identity instead of our interests and preferences.